Seattle Public Schools

 Each school recruits and selects its prospective volunteers.
 Please inquire with the school office or your child’s teacher about their volunteer support needs this school year.
 In some schools, the School Volunteer Liaison maintains a list of current volunteer needs; however, in most buildings, it’s the educators who determine volunteer needs for their classroom or program.

-Once an SPS staff member assigns you to a volunteer role in their classroom or program, they will send you an email with application instructions specific to that role.
-If an SPS staff member has not yet assigned you to a specific role, do not continue with the remaining steps.
+Once an SPS staff member assigns you to a volunteer role in their classroom or program, continue with the following steps.

 Step 2: Online Training – Preventing Sexual Abuse